besidesmax/database/README.md

 # Database

 ## Overview
-Database is a program to create a database and analyse the data of a database with a few given functions
+The Database program is designed to create a MySQL database and analyze its data using various built-in functions.
+It enables detailed data management and analysis, particularly for student and course information.

 ## Installation Instructions

 ### Prerequisites